DataDog/datadog-operator/docs/secret_management.md

 # Secrets Management for the API and APP keys

-The Datadog-Operator is able to retrieves the datadog credentials securely thanks to 3 different methods.
+The Datadog Operator is able to retrieve the Datadog credentials securely using these three methods:

 ## 1. Plain credentials in DatadogAgent resource

-this is the simplest way to provide the credentials that will be used by the agents.
+Add credentials to the Agent:

 ```yaml
 apiVersion: datadoghq.com/v1alpha1